Prior to any major software implementation or expansion, a Readiness Assessment is always a good first move.

 Primavera-Unifier Assessment San Antonio

 When it comes to a corporation’s use of a particular software product, some departments can be heavy users while other departments may have limited use or understanding of the same software.
 This could cause some major issues.
 For example, if a novice department wants to begin fully utilizing the software, a more experienced department might voice concerns that their projects could be negatively impacted.

 The Capital Improvement Group, a division at a large city municipality, holds an enterprise license for Primavera-Unifier.
 Capital Improvement has a growing Unifier implementation practice with a fully-staffed team supporting a mature variety of core project management, collaboration, and cost management Business Processes (BPs).
-This team met with Readiness Assessment strategists during the requirements-gathering phase to discuss a second division implementation and what it would take to determine the “readiness” of the second division and at the same time incorporate the Y&L Consulting IT Practices.
+This team met with Readiness Assessment strategists during the requirements-gathering phase to discuss a second division implementation and what it would take to determine the “readiness” of the second division.
 During our initial meeting, the Capital Improvement Group highlighted the following points:

 Well-documented change management of the Unifier environment would be critical to mitigating the risk of implementation efforts of one division impacting the other.
 The Capital Improvement Group wanted to make sure that the Public Works implementation team had the necessary experience to manage working in the same environment together.

 Capital Improvement also stated that they would not be in a resource position to support a secondary implementation effort from a staffing standpoint.
 The second division would have to have their own staffing plan in order to administrate and support both their implementation and their application-sustaining plan.

 Ultimately, the success of the secondary implementation required a partnership between the two respective Unifier teams (Capital Improvement and Public Works) and Y&L with clear communication and implementation standards from all parties.